 The first cohort comprises nine businesses, drawn from more than 70 applications from across the country.
 They include edibles manufacturer Leif Goods, known for their line of “Junk” treats (like Dynamites exploding candy); Ma’at Botanicals, which makes hemp-infused teas and beauty products; and Hana Medicinals, a topicals maker now expanding to fizzy drink mixes.
 Hana founder Amy Risch, a chemical engineer by training, started experimenting with topicals to treat her arthritis.
 When she first signed on with a commercial kitchen, she booked the only available slot: 2 a.m.
 “We’ve been bootstrapping,” Risch says.
 “I met people who had processing businesses.
 I went online.
 I figured it out—that’s the way I operate.”

-In April, the entrepreneurs will take part in a demo day, a chance to pitch potential investors.
+On Friday, May 10, the entrepreneurs will take part in a demo day, a chance to pitch potential investors.
+(Free and open to the public, the day features lunch, a discussion panel, and pitches from each of the companies.)
 For Margolis, the success of this first group is crucial—proof that women are not just fundable but capable of commanding major national companies.
 And she’s already got her eye on expansion: She might run a second cohort in Portland this fall and plans to bring the program to California by year’s end.
 (She’s received offers of space in San Francisco and Los Angeles, she says.)
 She’s had interest from New Jersey, New York, Michigan, and British Columbia, too.
 “We’re going to take the lessons from this one,” Margolis says, “and see how quickly we can get them everywhere.”

 On a Wednesday in January, the cohort is gathered at the Commune, an airy space with exposed brick, skylights, and a well-curated selection of potted plants.
 And no, nobody is hotboxing a conference room while nodding along to Afroman, or whatever you imagine goes down at a cannabis accelerator.
 The actual scene: venture-capital boot camp.
 Emily Paxhia and Tahira Rehmatullah—two bigshot out-of-town cannabis investors—run through investment mechanisms and debt structures.
 Initiative participants lob questions about social responsibility and negotiating equity.
 There’s frank discussion of the venture-capital gender gap: In 2017, female CEOs got only 2 percent of VC funding.
 In the face of this, Paxhia is no-nonsense: “You should feel bad for someone who’s not investing in your business.”